Robin-Guilliou/Bond-Pricing/README.md

 # Bond-Pricing
-Implementation of a bond price to compute various bond metrics (yield to maturity, price, duration, convexity...).
+Implementation of a fixed-rate bond pricer to compute various bond metrics (yield to maturity, price, duration, convexity...).